onja-org/w2_css_animation_debug/README.md

 **Debugging Checklist:**

-- [ ] Fix form submission - contact form should respond to user interaction
+- [ ] Fix form submission - contact form should respond to user interaction with a popup alert message
+    - You don't know much about JavaScript, but see if you can figure out what's wrong!
+There are some hints in the HTML comments.
+If you can't figure this out, it's ok.
 - [ ] Fix input styling - form fields should look and behave professionally
 - [ ] Fix table structure - wildlife data should display in organized rows/columns
 - [ ] Fix validation feedback - error states should be clear and helpful